-The contagious consortium is made up of partners from the VIB-KU Leuven Center for Cancer Biology, VIB-KU Leuven Center for Microbiology, VIB-KU Leuven center for Brain & Disease Research, KU Leuven researchers and clinicians from KU Leuven/UZ Leuven.
+The contagious trial is run by UZ Leuven/KU Leuven and the consortium consists of partners from the VIB-KU Leuven Center for Cancer Biology, VIB-KU Leuven Center for Microbiology, VIB-KU Leuven center for Brain & Disease Research, KU Leuven researchers and clinicians from KU Leuven/UZ Leuven.

 Patient samples will be collected to set up a biobank from ICU (prof. Joost Wauters) and ward (prof. Els Wauters) patient samples.
 Experiments on highly infectious respiratory samples will be performed in the Biosafety Level 3 facility of prof. Johan Neyts.